enkidevs/curriculum/javascript/core/intro-js/javascript-basics-part-2.md

 Omitting a semicolon in certain situations can cause problems.
 JavaScript has a feature called Automatic Semicolon Insertion (ASI) which means that, if you omit a semicolon, JavaScript will automatically add it where it thinks it should go.

-This can sometimes lead to unexpected results[2], thus it's usually recommended to always insert the `;` yourself.
+This can sometimes lead to unexpected results[2].
+Thus, it's usually recommended to insert the `;` yourself.

 ### Variables